eannaoceallaigh/www/_posts/2024-02-02-azure-cross-tenant-storage.md

 classes: wide
 ---

-I recently was helping someone troubleshoot an issue they were trying to fix for some of their users.
+I recently was helping someone troubleshoot an issue some of their users were experiencing.

 They have client laptops attempting to connect to an Azure storage account that exists in a customer tenant.
 The storage account is using IP allow-listing to prevent unauthorised IP addresses from being able to connect to the storage account.